awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 1. Create a JSON file and name it `create-service.json`\.
 Paste the following into the JSON file\.

-   For the "taskDefinition" field, when you register a task definition in Amazon ECS, you give it a family\.
+   For the `taskDefinition` field, when you register a task definition in Amazon ECS, you give it a family\.
 This is similar to a name for multiple versions of the task definition, specified with a revision number\.
 In this example, use "ecs\-demo:1" for the family and revision number in your file\.
 **Note**
 You need to include your target group ARN in this file\.
 Open the Amazon EC2 console and from the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.
 Choose your first target group\.
 Copy your ARN from the **Description** tab\.